 Pour the batter into the prepared pan, and arrange the remaining ¼ cup of sliced strawberries on top, pressing them lightly into the batter.

 Let the cake rest in the pan for at least 20 minutes or so.
+(It will sink slightly in the center -- that's okay.)

 Use the parchment paper surrounding the cake to carefully lift it out of the pan.
 Wait about an hour before slicing.